nakatamaho/mplapack/README.md

 # News

-* 2022/6/14 MPLAPACK 2.0.0 alpha released.
-Complex version and RFP version are now working.
-If you find problems feel free to raise issues.
+* 2022/7/26 MPLAPACK 2.0.0 released!
+All routines excpet for mixed precision routines are now working and checked by extensive tests.

 # Capabilities
 * MPBLAS: All BLAS routines can be done in multiple precision arithmetic.